 CHC52021 Diploma of Community Services

-Gain specialised skills in community services to work autonomously under broad directions from senior management, providing direct support to individuals or groups.
+Gain specialised skills in community services to work autonomously under direction from senior management, providing direct support to individuals or groups.
+You will learn from a combination of course work and supervised field work.

 There is an ongoing skill shortage in Community Services

-Graduates of our Diploma in Community Services course meet entry requirements for and can even achieve advanced standing in relevant university degrees, see information about Murdoch University in the Further Study section below.
+Graduates of our Diploma in Community Services course meet entry requirements for and can even achieve advanced standing in relevant university degrees.
 As this qualification is one of the Lower fees, local skills half price courses, training at North Metropolitan TAFE will reduce the time and money you spend completing a relevant university degree and you'll be equipped to work in the industry while you study.

 Prior to enrolment into this qualification, please consider: